 The attacks soaring past your head are a little strange.
 Jafar keeps throwing towers from the palace at you.
 Where does he keep pulling those towers?
 There are a LOT of towers at the palace but I hardly believe there are so many that I’m not seeing any damage as he pulls out tower after tower.
 I think the devs could have just shown the castle missing one or two towers and I wouldn’t be complaining.
 Unfortunately that’s not just a nitpick I’m bringing up for my own sake, but because the devs all but point it out: Jafar later throws buildings from the city at you (all abandoned, I’m sure) and after the fight you do see damage in the city, but the towers go unexplained!

 Meanwhile, Jafar keeps babbling in magic language, the same quote over and over (Eamonn informs me in the comments below that the quote is supposed to be “Abra acadubalah” or something to that effect).
-GET UP ON THE HYDRA’S BACK was always the worst, but as a runner up, I was never fond of Jafar’s generic magic words in this fight, as he’ll repeat that more than enough.
+GET UP ON THE HYDRA’S BACK was always the worst, but as a runner up, I was never fond of Jafar’s illegible magic words, as he’ll repeat that more than enough.

-Finally Jafar has enough and uses a desperation attack, where you have to dodge his urban renewal with no way to hurt him back.
+Finally Jafar has enough and uses a desperation attack, where you have to dodge his urban renewal with no way to hurt him back until a timer exhausts.
 One of the luxuries of Critical Mode’s low HP bars is that you don’t have to relive these desperation attacks very often, but in other difficulties, you’ll probably have to dodge Jafar’s attacks twice or more.